lkesteloot/cpm-emulator/README.md

     % npm run build
     % node index.js --drive cpm-programs ZORK1.COM

-This presents the `cpm-programs` directory as drive A:, loads `ZORK1.COM` from within it, and executes it.
+This presents the `cpm-programs` host directory as drive A:, loads `ZORK1.COM` from within it, and executes it.
 When `ZORK1.COM` reads the `ZORK1.DAT` file, it'll be read from the `cpm-programs` directory.
+Be sure to resize your terminal window to 80x24.
+Configure programs to either VT-100 and ANSI terminal sequences.

-Status: Can run Sargon chess and the Zork series.
-Can load, compile, and run a Pascal program in Turbo Pascal, but doesn't handle the full-screen editor well.
-Most BDOS and CBIOS calls are not implemented.
+Status: Can run Sargon chess, the Zork series, WordStar, and Turbo Pascal.
+Only the basic BDOS and CBIOS calls are implemented.
+If a program doesn't work for you, enable logging (set `WRITE_LOG` to `true`) and look for `Error` messages indicating which BDOS or CBIOS calls are missing.

 # License